pivotal/docs-tap/getting-started.md

 - Deploy your application
 - Add your application to the Tanzu Application Platform GUI Software Catalog
-- Set up your integrated development environment (IDE) -Iterate on your application
+- Set up your integrated development environment (IDE)
+- Iterate on your application
-	-Live update your application
+- Live update your application
-	 -Debug your application
+- Debug your application
 - Monitor your running application